pjbroad/meters/README.md

 ## Introduction

-Meters is a web application that uses MongoDB to record and retrieve utility meter readings.
+Meters is a web application that uses Mongo DB to record, retrieve and graph, utility meter readings.
 Mongo access is provided through a python-flask API.
 I use gas and electricity readings but other utilities can be set when configuring the application.
-While raw readings are recorded but the plotted graph shows the difference between the current and previous readings, calculated as units-consumed-per-day.
+While raw readings are recorded, the plotted graph shows the difference between the previous readings, calculated as units-consumed-per-day.

 ## Setting up meters

 You can either configure the API to use a local flask server or configure to use WSGI with your web server.
 Only the Apache web server has been tested.
 The following packages are required, for example on a Debian based system.
 Up to date packages from mongodb.com are recommended for the database over those that come with most Linux distributions.

 ```